davidesner/connection-docs/tutorial/branches/simultaneous-changes.md

 {: .image-popup}
 ![Screenshot - Match Change from Production](/tutorial/branches/figures/diff-after-reset.png)

-Now we can proceed to [merge the branch to production](/tutorial/branches/merge-to-production/).
+In this section you learned how to get out of a conflict with production branch and learned two different ways to do that.
+You understand the pros and cons of both ways.
+Now you can proceed to [merge the branch to production](/tutorial/branches/merge-to-production/).